 What is the Law Regarding Employment in Richmond?

-Employees, employers and independent contractors in Richmond are controlled by employment law.
+Employees, employers and independent contractors in Richmond are governed by employment law.
 Such laws regulate employment matters like hiring, wage levels, and termination policies.
-Employers and employees in Richmond must have an understanding of the employment laws.
+Both employees and employers should have knowledge of the Richmond employment laws.

 "At-Will" vs. Contract Employment Terms